Hostess Brands (NASDAQ:TWNK) Releases FY 2021 Earnings Guidance

 Hostess Brands (NASDAQ:TWNK) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of 0.800-0.850 for the period, compared to the Thomson Reuters consensus estimate of $0.840.
+The company provided earnings per share guidance of 0.800-0.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.840.
 The company issued revenue guidance of $1.05 billion-$1.07 billion, compared to the consensus revenue estimate of $1.06 billion.

-A number of equities analysts have recently weighed in on the company.
-Zacks Investment Research raised Hostess Brands from a sell rating to a hold rating in a report on Thursday, May 6th.
-Stephens assumed coverage on Hostess Brands in a report on Tuesday, May 18th.
-They issued an overweight rating and a $18.00 price target for the company.
-Four analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The stock has a consensus rating of Hold and a consensus target price of $16.50.
+TWNK has been the topic of several recent research reports.
+Zacks Investment Research raised shares of Hostess Brands from a sell rating to a hold rating in a report on Thursday, May 6th.
+Stephens started coverage on Hostess Brands in a research note on Tuesday, May 18th.
+They issued an overweight rating and a $18.00 target price on the stock.
+Four analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The company currently has an average rating of Hold and a consensus price target of $16.50.

 Hostess Brands Company Profile